The micro-USB cable tester verifies if a USB 2.0 cable with micro-B plug can be used to transfer data, or just for charging.

 Pictures of the device are available on the wiki.

 Ensure a CR1220 coin cell is present in the holder on the back of the board.
 A CR1220 coin cell is provided with the tester.

 Plug in the USB type A of the cable at the top, and the USB type micro-B at the bottom:

 - when the red POWER LED lights up, the cable can be used to power a device (with up to 500 mA, according to USB 2.0 specification)

-- when the blue DATA LED lights up, the cable can be used to transfer data
+- when the green DATA LED lights up, the cable can be used to transfer data

 Normally USB cables capable of data transfer should always be used (USB specification compliant cables), and the charger port the cable is plugged into indicates the device can draw up to 1.5 A by shorting the data lines (D+ and D-).
 This is known as a Dedicated Charging Port (DCP).
 Because most USB ports capable of providing more than 500 mA are common practice now, some penny pincher though it was a good idea to short the data lines directly in the micro-B plug, and save the cost of the two additional wires for data transfer (along with shielding and controlled impedance).
 Such cables are often provided to charge battery operated devices.
 As described in purpose, I built the tester mainly to identify such cables and avoid using them for data transfer.

 After identifying the cable with this tester, I write the result using a marker on the cable with a letter: P for power only, C for battery charging, D for data without shield, S for shields cables, and O oft OTG adapter.
 This allows me to immediately know what the cable is capable of next time I use it.